cleancodedojo/clean-code/README.md

 about the craft." - Michael Feathers
 * "In recent years I begin, and nearly end, with Beck’s rules of simple code.
 In priority order, simple code:
-** Runs all the tests;
+1. Runs all the tests.
-** Contains no duplication;
+2. Contains no duplication.
-** Expresses all the design ideas that are in the system;
+3. Expresses all the design ideas that are in the system.
-** Minimizes the number of entities such as classes, methods, functions, and the like." - Ron Jeffries
+4. Minimizes the number of entities such as classes, methods, functions, and the like." - Ron Jeffries
 * "You know you are working on clean code when each routine you read turns out to be pretty much what you expected.
 You can call it beautiful code when the code also makes it look like the language was made for the